Heavy-Vehicle-Networking-At-U-Tulsa/can-man-in-the-middle/README.md

     bus.shutdown()
     print("Finished.")
 ```
-There is an noticalble delay when starting this program.
+There is an noticeable delay when starting this program.
 The output is as follows when connected to a brake controller and a Smart Sensor Simulator 2:
 ```
 18FEBF0B 00 00 7D 7D 7D 7D FF FF
 0CFE6E0B 00 00 00 00 00 00 00 00